-- Based on available data, oil-based feed materials such as soy-, rapeseed- and sunflowerseed products are considered the most importance sources of Salmonella contamination from feed.
+- Based on available data, oil-based feed materials such as soy-, rapeseed- and sunflowerseed products are considered the most important sources of Salmonella contamination from feed.
 Animal derived protein sources are also frequently contaminated with Salmonella, but their use except for fish meal is currently very limited.
 In contrast, non-processed cereals are considered to be of very low importance.
 In general, however, data on Salmonella occurrence in feed materials are scarce. - Many studies have shown a significantly higher risk for Salmonella occurrence in pig herds using heat treated and pelleted feed as compared to pig herds fed meal feed.
 The protective effect of meal feed is attributed to the increased production of organic acids and lowered pH in the pigs' gut.
-This association is assessed to outweigh the likely higher occurrence of Salmonella in feed materials (i.e. non-pelleted) used by farmers mixing their own feed e.g. oil-based products.
-Only few studies on the occurrence of Salmonella in home-mixed feed are available. - Coarser grinding and barley rather than wheat is associated with production of organic acids in the gut and lowered risk for Salmonella in pigs. - In Denmark, poultry are only given dried feed.
-For pigs approximately 40% of the feed is applied as wet feed.
+This association is assessed to outweigh the likely higher occurrence of Salmonella in feed materials (i.e. non-pelleted) used by farmers mixing their own feed based on e.g. oil-based products.
+Only few studies on the occurrence of Salmonella in home-mixed feed are available. - Coarser grinding and barley rather than wheat in a similar way lower the risk for Salmonella in pigs. - In Denmark, poultry are only given dried feed.
+For pigs more than 40% of the feed is applied as wet feed.
 In cattle most feed is fed as a mixture of fodder concentrates and coarse fodder.
-Additional pelleted feed is supplied for milk-producing cattle.
+Additionally, pelleted feed is supplied for milk-producing cattle.